 The lichens of Fair Isle are generally representative of the lichens expected to be found on a remote northern Scottish island.
 In addition there are some species and lichen communities that are rather special.

 The database of the British Lichen Society holds records of 153 species for Fair Isle.
 In August 2016 a party of lichenists spent some time on the island.
-Following this visit the total should rise to over 250 and a full species list and a report of the lichens of Fair Isle will be prepared for publication in the Bird Observatory Annual Report.
+Following this visit the total should rise to over 250 and a full species list and a report of the lichens of Fair Isle was published in the Bird Observatory Annual Report for 2016.

 This web page illustrates a few of the lichens to be found commonly on the island and some that are to be considered special.

 Ochrolechia parella (white crottle or crab's eye lichen) This crustose lichen is common on smooth rocks across the island.
 In traditional dying it was used to produce a reddish or orange colour.

 Ramalina siliquosa (sea-ivory) A coastal lichen that from a distance gives rocks and walls a furry appearance.
 It is because of its stiffness when dry that it has acquired a common name of 'sea ivory'.

 Anaptychia runcinata (chocolate seaside lichen) Chocolate-brown when dry and greenish when wet, this lichen is common on coastal rocks.

 Parmelia omphalodes (black crottle) This leafy lichen is found on both the ground and on rocks.
 It was used in traditional dying to provide a rich rust-red colour.

 Xanthoria parietina (common yellow lichen) One of the commonest British lichens, it favours nitrogen-rich sites and hence is found wherever birds choose to frequent including the roof of the Bird Observatory.

 Cladonia portentosa (one of the 'reindeer lichens') This is to be found amongst the heathland vegetation.